Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 • Reward: As a reward, Elsie accompanied Ramsay to a taping of Good Day Live, where they demonstrated how to make risotto.

-• Sevice: The next service period did not have any twists.
+• Service: The next service period did not have any twists.
 Elsie was asked to assign the team members to various tasks on the line.
 During the service, Ramsay reassigned the team twice as he felt that there was inadequate communication between the team members.
 This lack of communication may not have been accidental; Michael, Ralph, and Jessica had previously agreed not to help Elsie if she asked for advice.

 Episode 9